rotty3000/target-platform-validation/README.md

 # Creating the Distro Jar

-First we need a distro jar from an officical Liferay deployment.
+First we need a distro jar from an official Liferay deployment.
 Currently in this project I have included both 7.0.2 and 7.10.1  But if you have a more recent Liferay deployment you will need to follow the procedure below to generate a new distro jar.

 **Note:** The goal of the distro is to only include what’s provided by Liferay releases including fix packs.